mattbucknall-oss/gh-runner/README.md

 A systemd service is provided to start a new clean container every time the previous instance terminates.

 ## NOTE:
-An `env.list` file must be created in this directory containing:
+An `/etc/gh-runner-env.list` file must be created containing:

 ```
 GH_ORG=<Name of GitHub organization>